elliotwaite/rule-30-and-game-of-life/README.md

 ## Requirements

-The following Python packages are required (I use a combination of Conda and Pip, but feel free to use whatever package managers you want):
+The following Python packages are required (I use a combination of Conda and Pip):
 ```
 conda install colour imageio numpy opencv scipy tqdm